An Inspirational Story about Brain Injury Awareness

 He focuses on living his life by running, biking, travelling, writing, working, playing video games, participating in triathlons.
 He has since overcome many barriers such as permanent short term memory loss and aphasia.
 Aphasia is an impairment of language ability ranging from difficulty remembering words to being completely unable to speak, read or write.
 His therapy is running.
 In total, his journey across Canada will equate to a marathon a day for 8 months total!
 A Run to Remember is an event to bring focus and resources to brain injury in Canada.
 He documents his daily marathons in his blog, found here.
 According to Brain Trust Canada:

 - Brain injury is the greatest killer of people under the age of 45;

 - Brain injury is the greatest killer of people under the age of 44;

 - Brain injury kills more children under the age of 20 than all other causes combined.

-- Brain injury is at epidemic proportions in Canada- ” a 747 full of people injured every single day…”
+- Brain injury is at epidemic proportions in Canada- 747 people are injured daily.

 To follow his journey on YouTube, follow this link to see his YouTube channel, where new videos are posted about his journey.
-Visit the official site at Brain trust Canada- A Run to Remember.
+Visit the official site at Brain Trust Canada- A Run to Remember Trust Canada- A Run to Remember.
 McGuire is expected to jog into Toronto around July 23, 2011.
 To read about his experiences, visit his blog.
 Gluckstein Personal Injury Lawyers is a proud sponsor of Brain Injury Societies across Ontario.
 We are proud to help raise brain injury awareness.
 We believe in injury prevention.